Emmanouil Giannakakis

 About

-I am a PhD student at the International Max Planck Research School (IMPRS) for Intelligent Systems in Tübingen, studying computational neuroscience in the group of Anna Levina.
+I am a postdoc at Imperial College London working on computational neuroscience in the group of Claudia Clopath.
+Before this, I did my PhD at the International Max Planck Research School (IMPRS) for Intelligent Systems in Tübingen, supervised by Anna Levina.

 Research Interests